This course can be tailored to your needs for private, onsite delivery at your location.

 This course offers:

-This course has been approved by ICAgile to award students the Certified Professional in Agile Talent (ICP-TAL) upon successful completion of the course.
+This course has been approved by ICAgile to award students the ICAgile Certified Professional in Agile Human Resources (ICP-AHR) upon successful completion of the course.
+ASPE is currently the only US-based training provider that is approved by ICAgile to offer this certification.

 - Upcoming Dates and Locations